DGeero89/profile-sidebar/README.md

 # Profiles.ModernDeveloper Sidebar
-This project will serve as my sidebar profile card on Profiles.ModernDeveloper.
+This repository is for my sidebar profile card on Profiles.ModernDeveloper.